EwanDouglas/ConsoleCalculator/README.md

 # Console Calculator

 <h2>Description</h2>
-This is a very basic console application that allows the user to select 2 numbers and add,subtract,multiply, or divide them.
+This is a very basic console application that allows the user to select 2 numbers and add, subtract, multiply, or divide them.

 <br />